mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/admin/update.rst

 Update the Application
 ----------------------

-This section describes how to update the application from a existing deployment.
+This section describes how to update the application from an existing deployment.

 Update From GitHub with no changes in migrations: